better-internet/radworks-docs/docs/governance/get-started.md

 ## Creating a proposal

 To propose a Governance Proposal to the DAO, it must make its way through the public community review process.
-Please refer to the **Governance Manual** for a full description of how to get started with creating a proposal.
+Please refer to the [**Governance Manual**](manual.md) for a full description of how to get started with creating a proposal.

 :::note

-Community “Champions” (the individual(s) who created a proposal) are expected to escalate proposals from phase to phase, with guidance from community moderators.
+The individual(s) who create a proposal are known as the proposal “Champions.”
+They are expected to escalate proposals from phase to phase, with guidance from community moderators.
 This also means they are responsible for creating forum posts for each stage.
-If the original Champion can’t move a Proposal forward, they are responsible for finding someone to replace them.
-Any changes needs to be communicated in the proposal.

 :::